nicolabattaglino/meta-heartrate/README.md

 `source oe-init-build-env build_qemuarm`

-- Move to the folder /conf (under the /build_qemuarm folder) and these lines to the local.conf file
+- Move to the folder /conf (under the /build_qemuarm folder) and add these lines to the local.conf file

 ```
 IMAGE_INSTALL_append = " hbmod"